orlovtsu/orlovtsu.github.io/README.md

 ![Top 20 salaries and least unemployment rate](https://github.com/orlovtsu/portfolio/blob/main/project1/images/fig12.png)

 If you want to read the whole report, please follow the [link]().

-If you have any questions, or additions, please, fill free to connect with me via LinkedIn, email or phone.
+If you have any questions about this project, or additions, please, fill free to connect with me via LinkedIn, email or phone.

 # Project 2: